wechaty/wechaty-puppet-padchat/README.md

 # DEPRECATED

-This project is no longer maintained and supported, for people who need to use iPad way connect to wechat, please check [`wechaty-puppet-padpro`](https://github.com/botorange/wechaty-puppet-padpro)
+This project is no longer maintained and supported.

-`wechaty-puppet-padpro` is an upgrade version of this project, provides more features and more stable service.

 ---